Hall of Famer

 Peter Duncan 1967-68.
 Alpine Canada Alpin.

-Born in Sherbrooke, Quebec, Peter Duncan was named to the Canadian National Alpine Team in 1960 at the age of 16 and competed at the national level for the next 10-years until 1970 before retiring.
-His sense of humour and leadership qualities were recognized by his selection as team captain by the National Ski Team members during the last years of his competitive career.
+Born in Sherbrooke, Que., Peter Duncan joined the Canadian national alpine ski team in 1960 at age 16 and competed nationally and internationally for the next decade before retiring in 1970.
+Known for his sense of humour and leadership, Duncan was elected team captain by his national teammates during the final years of his competitive career.

-Duncan represented Canada at the 1964 Winter Olympics in Innsbruck, Austria competing in all off the men’s alpine skiing events and the following Winter Olympics in 1968, again competing in all the men’s alpine events.
+He represented Canada at the 1964 Winter Olympics in Innsbruck, Austria, competing in all men’s alpine skiing events.
+He returned for the 1968 Winter Olympics, once again racing in all alpine disciplines.

-Upon retirement, he received the John Semmelink Memorial Award for “…the skier who through sportsmanship, conduct and ability best represents Canada in international competition”.
-Duncan was a torch bearer in the torch relay for the 2010 Winter Olympics.
+Upon retiring, Duncan received the John Semmelink Memorial Award, given to “the skier who through sportsmanship, conduct and ability best represents Canada in international competition.”
+He later served as an Olympic torchbearer during the 2010 Winter Games in Vancouver.

-• 1967: In 13 major events he placed in the top 15 including a 1st place finish in the Quebec Kandahar.
+• 1967 — Placed in the top 15 in 13 major events, including first place in the Quebec Kandahar

-• 1969-1970: Won the prestigious Roch Cup, the first Canadian male in 17-years to do so, with a 1st place in the downhill event and a 3rd in Slalom.
+• 1969–70 — Won the prestigious Roch Cup — first Canadian male in 17 years to do so — with a first-place finish in downhill and third in slalom

 Peter Duncan.
 Val d’Isere.
 Peter Duncan’s Personal Collection.